-9th.
-As this institution is not a reformatory, all students whose conduct is unseemly and unbecoming the character of a lady or gentleman will be, after one warning, if persisted in, dismissed from the school.
+IO.
+As this institution is not a reformatory, all students whose conduct is persistently unseemly and unbecoming the character of a lady or a gentleman will be dismissed from the school.
+Grave offences will meet with the prompt expulsion of the offenders.

-10th.
-The aim of our school is character building as well as intellectual culture, hence all students are expected to act, while members of the school, as ladies and gentlemen.
+11. The aim of our school is character building as well as intellectual culture, hence, all students are expected to act, while members of the school, as ladies and gentlemen.